-The College Corporation reviewed the three year rolling Strategic Plan 2019-2022 in April 2021.
-The original plan was initially approved by the College Corporation in December 2019.
-Governors, staff, students and other stakeholders contributed to the Plan which sets out the College's vision and strategic objectives until 2022.
-The Strategic Plan is consistent with, and is underpinned, by the College's three year Finance Plan 2020-2023.
+The College Corporation reviewed the three year rolling Strategic Plan 2021-2024 in November 2021.
+Governors, staff, students and other stakeholders contributed to the Plan, which sets out the College's vision and strategic objectives until 2024.
+The Strategic Plan is consistent with, and is underpinned by, the College's three year Finance Plan 2021-2024.
 The College will continue to review strategy as the full impact of the changing political, economic and health climates become clearer.
 The amount of funding available for students aged 16-19 continues to represent a significant challenge against a back drop of rising costs.
 In addition, the College faces a significant rise in student applications from 2022 onwards due to the increase in student numbers in Secondary Schools.
-The College's plan to manage these risks includes a continuous review of staffing and structures, its curriculum and services, including reviewing pay and non-pay costs as well as developing a wider range of other income generating and partnership activities.
+The College's plan to manage these risks includes a continuous review of staffing and structures, its curriculum and services, including reviewing pay and non-pay costs as well as developing a wider range of other income - generating and partnership activities.